ringcentral/ringcentral-embeddable/docs/integration/add-conference-invite.md

 # Add a conference invite button with your service

+!!! info "This feature requires you to [register your app as a service](index.md) first."

 `Conference Invite` is disabled by default, follow [here](../support.md#enabling-the-conference-calling-feature) to enable it.

 First you need to pass `conferenceInvitePath` and `conferenceInviteTitle` when you register service.